esztersojtory/vitessce_data/README.md

 ### GitHub Pages

-- Create the GitHub repository where the data will be hosted.
+1. Create the GitHub repository where the data will be hosted.
-- Clone the export folder (.h5ad.zarr) to the previously created repository.
+2. Clone the export folder (.h5ad.zarr) to the previously created repository.
-- Add a blank ```.nojekyll``` file to the root of the repository.
+3. Add a blank ```.nojekyll``` file to the root of the repository.
-- Set up GitHub Pages, from the Settings tab of the repository, from the  branch of the repository where the data was uploaded to.
+4. Set up GitHub Pages, from the Settings tab, from the  branch of the repository where the data was uploaded to.

 ### Other Alternatives

-The data can also be hosted on other static web servers such as AWS S3 buckets or Google Cloud, which could be necesary for particularly large directories.
+The data can also be hosted on other static web servers such as AWS S3 buckets or Google Cloud, which could be necesary for particularly large files.
 However, these are paid services at such file size and in most cases GitHub Pages should work.
-The specific bucket policies for these can be found on the [Vitessce Website](http://vitessce.io/docs/data-hosting/).
+The specific bucket policies for AWS and Google Cloud can be found on the [Vitessce Website](http://vitessce.io/docs/data-hosting/).

 ## Local Files

 Local hosting allows for the visualisation of not yet published data.
-To serve data locally, any web server that can serve a directory should work, but Vitessce recommend http-server, which can be installed with Homebrew (on macOS) or NPM:
+To serve data locally, any web server that can serve a directory should work, but Vitessce recommend http-server:

 ```
 brew install http-server